About Rich Man Poor Man

 The Rich Man Poor Man dinner event is a unique event that brings together students, faculty, global health advocates, physicians, and community members with the primary objective of bringing to light the disparity that exists in access to stable and nutritious sources of food, clean water, and timely healthcare.
 The second main objective of this event is to raise funds for local and global health initiatives.
 Over the last nine years, the Rich Man Poor Man dinner has raised over $160,000 and has hosted an average of 200 guests per year.
 Over the years, the Rich Man Poor Man dinner has become a well-respected event in the medical community that attracts high profile speakers, musicians and attendees.

-In addition to raising awareness regarding current global health issues, the Rich Man Poor Man dinner will raise funds for one local not-for-profit initiative, one international not-for-profit initiative, and the Student Run Clinic (SRC), which is a local student-led health clinic that serves homeless and marginalized populations in Calgary.
+In addition to raising awareness regarding current global health issues, the Rich Man Poor Man dinner will raise funds for one local not-for-profit initiative, one international not-for-profit initiative, and the Student Run Clinic (SRC), which is a local student-led non-profit organization that serves homeless and marginalized populations in Calgary.

 Selection of the not-for-profit organizations benefitting from this event will occur through an open call for applications, and will be conducted by members of the Global and Public Health Interest Group at the University of Calgary.
 This year profits will be shared locally with Street CCRED and internationally with the Kigezi Health Care Foundation (KIHEFO) in Kabale, Uganda.